Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’re an experienced solo female traveler, you can do whatever you want.
 Nothing in South Africa is too touristy for you.
 Oh, and don’t think you’re too good for the hop-on, hop-off bus in Cape Town — I actually think it’s one of the best ways to see Cape Town!
 I’ve done it on two different trips!

-Getting Around South Africa as a Solo Traveler
+How to Get Around South Africa as a Solo Traveler

 It can be a challenge to get around South Africa — the public transportation here isn’t nearly as good as Europe, for example.
 Public transportation is limited in some destinations and nonexistent in others.
 So what’s the best way to get around the country?